makerdao/token-auction-gui/README.md

 cd frontend && npm run start
 ```

-Meteor has to be started with `npm run start` in order to include the settings.json file

 You can access the user interface on [http://localhost:3000/](http://localhost:3000/)

 To deploy the frontend to Github Pages: